The flexor carpi ulnaris is a forearm muscle and can trigger pain in the wrist if it gets overworked or develops trigger points.

 It may become so bad, that even holding a cup of coffee becomes too much.

-This is because this muscle can compress the ulnar nerve if it is too tight and thus irritate your nervous system massively.
+This is because this muscle can compress the ulnar nerve if it is too tight and thus irritate your nervous system.

-Of course, all activities that created the problems in the first place, will be painful too.
+Of course, all activities that created the problems in the first place, can be painful too.

-What you have to do now, is to locate the tender spots in this muscle and massage them in order to achieve relief.
+What you need to do now, is to locate the tender spots in this muscle and massage them in order to achieve relief.

 As with all the other flexors of your forearm, this muscle gets overloaded by excessive gripping motions.